Tattoo Blowout Vs Normal Healing

 You should only let a highly skilled and experienced tattoo artist work on your tattoo.
-Never take the risk of letting someone with no experience tattoo your body.
+Never take the risk of letting someone with little experience tattoo your body.

-When the tattoo is healing you should be careful to not stretch or pull the skin.
+When the tattoo is healing, you should be careful not to stretch or pull the skin.
 This can encourage the ink to spread before it has set, causing a minor blowout in the process.